Hardness of RNA Folding Problem with Four Symbols: Introduction

 \section{Introduction}

 An {\em RNA sequence} is a string composed of four types of nucleotides, namely $A, C, G$, and $U$.
 Given an RNA sequence, the goal of the {\em RNA folding} problem is to find a maximum cardinality set of crossing-free pairs of nucleotides, where all the pairs are either $\{A,U\}$ or $\{C,G\}$.
-The problem is central in bioinformatics and has found applications in many areas of molecular biology.
-For a more comprehensive exposition of the topic, the reader is referred to e.g. \cite{S15}.
+The problem is central in bioinformatics, and it has found application in predicting the secondary structure of RNA molecules, which is of importance in molecular biology; see e.g.,~\cite{FG10} for more details.

-It is well-known that the problem can be solved in cubic time using a simple dynamic programming method \cite{DEKM98}.
-Due to the importance of RNA folding in practice, there has been a long line of research on improving the cubic time algorithm (See e.g. \cite{A99,FG10,PTZZ11,PZTZ13,S15,VGF13}).
-Currently the best upper bound is $\mathcal{O}\left(\frac{n^3}{\log^2 (n)}\right)$ \cite{PZTZ13,S15}, and this can be obtained via four-Russian method or fast min-plus multiplication (based on ideas from Valiant's CFG parser \cite{V75}).
+It is well-known that the RNA folding problem can be solved in $O(n^3)$ time via dynamic programming~\cite{DEKM98}.
+Due to the importance of the problem in practice, there has been a long line of research aiming at improving the runtime, practically or theoretically~\cite{A99,FG10,PTZZ11,PZTZ13,VGF13}.
+Based on log-shaving techniques such as the four-Russian method, the time complexity of ${O}\left(\frac{n^3}{\log^2 n}\right)$ can be obtained~\cite{PZTZ13}.

-Whether the RNA folding problem can be solved in $\mathcal{O}(n^{3-\epsilon})$ time for some $\epsilon > 0$ is still a major open problem.
-Other than attempting to improve the upper bound, we should also approach the problem in the opposite direction, i.e. showing a lower bound or arguing why the problem is hard.
+Whether the RNA folding problem can be solved in truly sub-cubic time (i.e., ${O}(n^{3-\epsilon})$ time for some constant $\epsilon > 0$) had been a major open problem until recently.
+In 2016, Bringmann, Grandoni, Saha, and Williams~\cite{BFSW16} showed that the problem can be solved in randomized $O(n^{2.8244})$ time and deterministic $O(n^{2.8603})$ time via fast bounded-difference min-plus matrix multiplication.
+The RNA folding problem can be reduced to min-plus matrix multiplication~\cite{BFSW16}.
+The current state-of-the-art algorithm for min-plus matrix multiplication~\cite{R14} takes $O(n^3 / c^{\sqrt{\log n}})$ time, for some constant $c > 1$.
+Using this algorithm, one immediately obtains an RNA folding algorithm with the same time complexity.
+Bringmann, Grandoni, Saha, and Williams observed that the min-plus matrix multiplication instance resulting from the reduction has the ``bounded differences'' property, and they showed that bounded-difference min-plus matrix multiplication can be solved in truly sub-cubic time~\cite{BFSW16}.

+The algorithm of~\cite{BFSW16} uses fast matrix multiplication, which does not perform very efficiently in practice.
+It is still an open question whether there is a combinatorial, non-algebraic, truly sub-cubic time algorithm for RNA folding.